The owners of bungalow two blocks back from Venice Beach wanted an addition and renovation – without sacrificing their home’s Craftsman roots.

 “They were very keen not to lose the older identity of the bungalow,” says architect Peter Culley of London-based Spatial Affairs Bureau.
 “They wanted to avoid putting on a modernist extension.”

-Not everyone in the community feels that way.
+Not everyone in the community of Venice Beach feels that way.
 The neighborhood started out Craftsman, then evolved into a mix of styles that eventually included Post-Modernism and then Frank Gehry.
 “At a later stage, modernism arrived, but not in a refined way,” he says.
 “Buildings were pulled down and modern ones, very boxy, were put up.”

 Inside, he initiated a gut renovation.
 “I did not want a remake but to take it to a new level, so now it has a new bedroom, bath and living area,” he says.
 “It’s a more poetic experience – to enjoy that Southern California light because of the new skylight.”